baetis-ma/testbench/index.md

 # Abstract
 ##### A pretty good combination oscilloscope and logic analyzer is described able to sample up to 1M analog samples/second shared between up to four channels, and about 2 dozen digital signals sampled digitally at a 200MHz.
 The FPGA collects and buffers the analog and digital measurements, when the user specified number of samples are reached a packet is forwarded over a serial uart over usb connection.
-A Laptop+ or Desktop computer receives this packet at 500Kbaud and converts packet to gnuplot commands which are piped to gnuplot.
+A Laptop or Desktop computer receives this packet at 500Kbaud and converts packet to a gnuplot program which is piped to gnuplot.
 Gnuplot display updates up to six times per second are consistent on my 10yo machine.
 Both the analog and digital have a number of triggering options available.
 A user interface for realtime modifications of timebase, collected samples, trigger options is integrated.
 ![picture](testbenchboard.jpg)
 ## 1. Theory of Operation
 ##### The Oscilloscope function of the FPGA operates by generating a user programmable update_strobe, adjustable in the range 0.1sec to several minutes, this signal initiates the acquisition of ADC samples into on board buffer memory.
 The samples are round-robined through the active channels at a user selectable rate (multiples of 1usec).
 This sequence ends when the user selected number of samples per channel times the number of channels offset by any trigger delay is reached and the ADC is halted.
 Ihe buffer at this point has a full trace (#samples x samplerate) of valid ADC data for each active channel, the output state machine is activated which generates a packet forwarded to the uart for transmission.
 ##### The Logic Analyzer function is resident in the FPGA and the user can switch between the two modes.
 The same user programmable update_strobe signal initiates the acquisition of logic samples into on board buffer memory.
 The samples are collected whenever any of the defined logic levels change state.
 This sequence ends when the user selected number of samples offset by any trigger offset.
 At this point the buffer has a full set of samples collected, the output state machine is activated which generates a packet forwarded to the uart for transmission.
-## 2. Firmware
+## 2. Oscilloscope Firmware
 ### 2.1 Top Level Functionality
 ##### *logic.vhdl* provides interconnectivity for the system component pieces, adcstream.vhdl, logicstream.vhdl, testinterface.vhdl and adc_qsys.qsys.
 It also provides a system level memory map of user accessible registers, various system timers and strobes are setup.
 ### 2.2 Serial Interface